Nabil I. Al-Najjar

 Georgetown University - Department of Economics

-London School of Economics - Department of Economics; CESifo (Center for Economic Studies and Ifo Institute for Economic Research); Centre for Economic Policy Research (CEPR)
+London School of Economics - Department of Economics; CESifo (Center for Economic Studies and Ifo Institute); Centre for Economic Policy Research (CEPR)

 CEPR Discussion Paper No. 3271